cmjw/Secure_PASCAL/docs/index.md

 Place the safe list in the `inputs` directory, named "safelist.txt" with each "safe" function name on a separate line.
 The program will use this file, if it exists, when parsing.

+The user may additionally define a list of "library" functions, or functions available to refence during compilation.
+These are recognized by the compiler for user-level use.
+This list must be named "librarylist.txt" in the `inputs` directory.

+If no safe list is defined and the security policy level is STRICT or STRICTER, the privileged component may reference these symbols.

+If a safe list is defined, then only the symbols listed in the safe list may be referenced by the privileged component.
+This means that any symbols listed in the library function list must be listed again in the safe list.

 # Examples

 Sample input programs are provided in the `examples` directory.
 Each example has a description that indicates its contents, the necessary security policy, and safe function list if necessary.